 What special precautions should I follow?

-- tell your doctor if you have or have ever had anemia (a lower than normal number of red blood cells).
+- tell your doctor if you have or have ever had any other disease or symptom in the past or now

 - tell your doctor if you are breastfeeding.
 You should not breast-feed while you are taking belzutifan and for 1 week after your final dose.